marcelblijleven/notes/regex/find-emoji-with-unicode-categories.md

 ```
 \p{Emoji}
 ```
-And the trailing `u` at the end of the regex
+And the `u` flag at the end of the regex, which stands for `unicode`